Is your child four or five years old and starting school next year?

 From the age of four onwards, you may notice that your child loves to talk, becoming a wonderful conversationalist who uses five or more words in a sentence.
 They are able to speak clearly, however, they may still have some trouble sounding out ‘TH’, ‘S’, ‘R’ or ‘W’.

 Your child probably enjoys telling stories and singing nursery rhymes, participating and listen with awe!
-They will also start to talk about what could happen throughout their day, or even what they would like to happen at their day, at preschool.
+They may also start talking about what might happen in their day or imagining what they’d like to experience at preschool.

 Cognitive Skills

-As your child’s brain grows and their knowledge expands, they will develop the desire to ask questions to deepen their understanding of the world around them.
+As your child’s brain grows and their knowledge expands, they might develop the desire to ask questions to deepen their understanding of the world around them.

-Instructions: At this stage, a child can understand two to three instructions at once.
+Instructions: At this stage, a child can understand two to three step instructions at once.

 For example: “Please get the bowl of grapes, take it to Mummy and then put the bowl back on the table”.